Pride in Lagos: History

-2022 – First public edition

 From 20–26 June 2022, the festival hosted art exhibitions, panel discussions, a runway show, and a concluding drag and ballroom ball.
 Organisers described it as "the first of its kind" in terms of reach and impact.
 It featured prominent queer figures like Aja Kween and Bisi Alimi, along with performer Temmie Ovwasa.

-2023 – Growth and visibility

 By mid-2023, the event had gained increased visibility, with larger public participation, greater representation of queer creatives, and acknowledgment of the underground ballroom community.

-2024 - Honouring Fola Francis and launch of Equality Summit

 In June 2024, the festival included a high-profile ballroom “neo‑goth” ball in memory of the late Fola Francis, Nigeria’s first openly transgender runway model, who died in December 2023.
 That year also introduced the Equality Summit & Awards, featuring panels on community safety, economic empowerment, and LGBTQ+ rights advocacy.